Revisiting $\mu$-$e$ conversion in $R$-parity violating SUSY: Introduction

 where $i,j,k$ are generation indices.
 These terms violate R-parity.
 The Supersymmetric model with $R$-parity violating interactions has rich phenomenology and has been well studied in the literature~\cite{Mohapatra:1993bk,Barbier:2004ez,Chemtob:2004xr,Choudhury:2024ggy,Altmannshofer:2025jkk}.
 These $R$-parity violating terms can generate neutrino masses~\cite{Hall:1983id,Babu:1989px,Hirsch:2000ef}, and satisfy one of the Sakharov conditions for explaining the universe's matter-antimatter asymmetry.
 Simultaneously, the terms are highly constrained by low-energy processes, e.g., meson mixing, $K$ and $B$ meson decays, and neutrinoless double beta decay~\cite{Cirigliano:2004tc,Ramsey-Musolf:2006evg,Chen:2007dg,Deshpande:2016yrv,Domingo:2018qfg}.

 The cLFV processes with the bilinear and trilinear $R$-parity violating interactions in Supersymmetric model have been studied extensively in previous literature~\cite{Barbieri:1990qj,Hinchliffe:1992ad,Chaichian:1996wr,Choudhury:1996ia,Kim:1997rr,deGouvea:2000cf,Choi:2000bm,Cheung:2001sb,Carvalho:2002bq,Gemintern:2003gd,Chen:2008gd,Bose:2010eb,Dreiner:2012mx}.
 In this work, we focus on the effects of trilinear $R$-parity violating interactions on $\mu$-$e$ conversion.
 We aim for a comprehensive calculation by deriving effective operators and coefficients, performing renormalization group (RG) evolutions down to low energy, and comparing results with experimental data from $\mu$-$e$ conversion, $\mu \to e \gamma$, and $\mu \to eee$ to constrain relevant parameters\footnote{The bilinear term may also have effects on $\mu$-$e$ conversion, we set the $\kappa$ parameter to be zero so that to focus on the trilinear terms}.
+Our main goal is to comprehensively update the upper limits by those muon cLFV experimental results and sensitivities on the 15 trilinear parameters $\lambda^{\prime}$ in terms of $\lambda^{\prime}_{ijk}\lambda_{i^{\prime}j^{\prime}k^{\prime}}^{\prime*}$ and 6 parameters in terms of $\lambda_{ijk}\lambda_{i^{\prime}j^{\prime}k^{\prime}}^{*}$ , and determine the significance of RG effects.